The Fraction of Clumpy Galaxies in JADES Over $2<z<9$: Discussion

 For clumps to form mainly through mergers, it is expected that the fraction of clumpy galaxies and that of galaxies undergoing mergers are similar.
 The \fclumpy~measurements from the present study are compared with pair fractions measured by \citet{Puskas25} in Figure \ref{fig:clumpy_fraction_vdi_mergers}.
-The latter are shown as thin gray lines.
-Various bins in stellar mass are indicated with various line styles.
-In that work, the pair fraction was measured over $3<z<9$ and $8 < \log\left(M_{\star} / M_{\odot}\right) < 10$ in both of the JADES fields. \citet{Puskas25} computed the frequency of galaxies with major companions at projected separations of $5-30$ kpc and stellar masses of at least $1/4$ those of primary galaxies.
-Their pair fractions agree with other recent measurements of the pair fraction at high redshift with JWST \citep{Dalmasso24, Duan25}.
-Our \fclumpy~measurements over $8 < \log\left(M_{\star} / M_{\odot}\right) < 9$ are consistent with pair fractions from \citet{Puskas25} over the same range in mass and the overlapping range in redshift.
-This suggests that major mergers are the dominant mechanism for clumpy galaxy formation at low stellar masses over the redshift range $3<z<9$.
+In that work, the pair fraction was measured over $3<z<9$ and $8 < \log\left(M_{\star} / M_{\odot}\right) < 10$ in both of the JADES fields. \citet{Puskas25} computed the frequency of galaxies with major companions at projected separations of $5-30$ kpc and stellar masses of at least one-fourth those of primary galaxies.
+Their pair fractions agree with other recent measurements of the pair fraction at high redshift with JWST \citep{Dalmasso24, Duan25}. {Our \fclumpy~measurements are consistent with pair fractions from \citet{Puskas25} at $z\sim7.75$ and over $9 < \log\left(M_{\star} / M_{\odot}\right) < 10$.} This suggests that major mergers are the dominant mechanism for clumpy galaxy formation {at $z\sim7.75$ and ${\log\left(M_{\star} / M_{\odot}\right) \sim 9.5}$}.
+At lower stellar masses, the pair fractions are {generally much higher than \fclumpy.
+This could suggest that clumps form inefficiently through mergers at these masses.
+However, given the lack of predictions in this mass regime, we leave interpretation to future work.}